 What is the Law related to Cheque Bounce – Section 138

-Section 138 makes it an offense if the cheque bounces due to insufficiency of funds or other reasons.
+Section 138 makes it an offence if the cheque bounces due to insufficiency of funds or other reasons.
 The essential elements of cheque bounce are:

 - The cheque must be given for the discharge of legal liability.

 - The cheque must be presented within six months.

 - The cheque must be dishonoured.